deadlyvipers/dojo_rules/introduction.md

-Hello World - I like turtles, and iOS
+Hello World - I like turtles, and iOS.

+My deadly skills are:
+iOS
+GIT
+Waltz